agocke/closure-conversion-design/slides.md

 **Phase 2 (Rewriting)**:
 1. Set the current environment pointer to `'this'`.
 1. Walk the tree
-  1. For scope containing captured variables calculated in phase 1
+    - For scope containing captured variables calculated in phase 1
         1. Create environment type to hold variables with alpha-renamed type parameters matching the top-level method's type parameters.
         2. Hoist all captured variables to fields on environment
         3. Introduce synthesized statement to create environment with type arguments from containing method or lambda
         4. Introduce synthesized statements to initialize hoisted variables
         5. If scope is marked as capturing parent, hoist and initialize a synthesized field for the current environment pointer.
-  2. For lambda expression
+    - For lambda expression
-    1. Synthesize a closure method on the containing type,
+        1. Synthesize a closure method on the containing type decided in analysis.
+Mark it static if the top-level method is static.
+    - For expression
+        1. If expression contains hoisted variable, rewrite to field access

+---

+The Curve Ball: Local Functions

+Local functions break a lot of assumptions:

+1. Captured variables are fields, locals, or parameters
+   - You can now capture a local function, e.g. `() => Local()`
+2. Calling a nested function is always through a delegate
+   - You can call a local function without converting it to a delegate
+3. Calls are always to a parent.
+   - Local functions can call other local functions in the same scope, e.g.
+    ```csharp
+    void M() {
+            void Local1() { Local2(); }
+            void Local2() {}
+    }
+    ```
+4. Environments can be captured in fields
+    - Local functions can use `struct` environments passed as `ref` parameters, which cannot be captured in fields

+---

+# The Design: Nested Functions

+Closure conversion vs. Lambda lifting:
+  - We often *can* rewrite all calls to local functions, meaning we can rewrite arguments

+When can we use a `struct` environment?
+When we can add `ref` parameters, i.e.
+  - Not converted to a delegate
+  - Not async or iterator

+How do we capture `struct` environments?
+  - We don't, we pass all environments as a list of `ref` parameters to every closure

+Local functions can 'call forward' to other local functions
+  - We must calculate all environments and signatures ahead of time, so whenever we rewrite a call we know its final target

+---

+# Introducing: The Scope Tree